Here are some basic hair care tips to assist you in caring for your natural hair in the best possible way.

 - Avoid Sodium Laureth/Lauryl Sulfate in the shampoos you use weekly as this will dry out the hair

 - DC (Deep Condition) after every shampoo to restore moisture and oils stripped by the shampoo.

 - Do a protein treatment regularly – monthly, fortnightly or as needed.
 If hair is relaxed or coloured then more protein is necessary to maintain the correct protein balance of the hair

 - Follow up with a good leave-in conditioner after every wash.
 Leave-ins are designed to keep the hair soft and smooth.

-- Moisturise hair with WATER in a spray bottle (you can use floral water such as rosewater or aloe vera juice, which is excellent).
-You can also buy a ready made spritz or water based moisturiser.
+- Moisturise hair with WATER in a spray bottle (you can use floral water such as rosewater or aloe vera juice, which is excellent) or a store bought water based lotion/moisturiser.
 Leave-in conditioners can also be used as your daily moisturiser of choice.

-- Limit the use of silicones as they can build-up on the hair and are hard to remove with gentle shampoos.
+- Limit the use of silicones if you don’t like to shampoo regularly, as they can build-up on the hair over time and are hard to remove with gentle cleansers.
 Clarifying shampoos are best at removing silicone build-up.

 Styling And Hair Management

-- Limit the use of heat, as direct heat is damaging.
-Air-dry hair in large twists or braids.
-The use of a hooded dryer for deep conditioning is fine.
+- Try and limit the use of direct heat (such as flat ironing), as direct heat is damaging.
+Air-dry hair in large twists or braids if you can.
+The use of a hooded dryer is perfectly fine for deep conditioning and drying your styles.